Macros/Actions triggering other Macros/Actions

 An example would be to create a user triggered Action that changes the current active sheet, and then adding an Action that is triggered by switching to that sheet.

-In AJAX, Macros and Actions are run in a single thread on the QVS, which can result in them not being triggered properly if another Macro/Action is already running.
-In some versions of Desktop and Plugin it will work fine.
+Example: In AJAX, macros and actions are run in a single thread on the QlikView Server.
+This can can result in them not being triggered properly if another Macro/Action is already running.

 Depending on the complexity, this might work in the Desktop client or the Plugin.

 Troubleshooting and coding of those macros fall outside of the support scope provided by Qlik and our best practice recommendation is to avoid using recursive or looping macros entirely to ensure the applications remain future proof.